Updated March 23, 2023

 Let us now take an example to show how the islower() method is used.
 This function only returns the value in terms of true or false.

-From the above two methods for lowercase: lower() and islower(), while using these two methods we have to note some points to remember.
+From the above two methods for lowercase: lower() and islower(), we have to note some points to remember while using these two methods.
 They are as follows:

 - The lower() method is also not applicable to any digital characters or numbers and special symbols as there is nothing to convert into lowercase in special symbols and numbers.

-- The islower() method also does not take any arguments or parameters it just checks the given string for lowercase characters and given the output in either true or false.
-If any parameters specified then it will also give an error as a syntax error.
+- The islower() method also does not take any arguments or parameters; it checks the given string for lowercase characters and gives the output either true or false.
+If any parameters specified, then it will also give an error as a syntax error.

 - The islower() method gives the output as true if the string is whitespace only.